chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 I have implemented two well-known concurrent algorithm as alternative solutions in this submission.

 I assumed the process would access to the critical section in a very short duration with minimum latency requirements.
-Condidering this, I selected two algorithms which do busy-waiting and bounded waiting characteristics.
+Condidering this, I selected two algorithms which do busy-waiting and have bounded waiting characteristics.

+In this submissions I didn't go deep into the memory order while implementing them because of complexity and hard-to-proof nature of the memory order.
+Indeed I would stick to sequential consistency unless I have a strong proof that it's a bottleneck of performance.

 #### Peterson algorithm